 8. Use hashtags

 We already established that come Black Friday, people will be actively looking for deals online.
 In many cases, this includes searching for #BlackFriday and #CyberMonday hashtags.
-Do your business a favor and use them in all of your social media posts in your Black Friday campaign.
+Do your business a favor and use them in all of your social media posts in your Black Friday marketing campaign.
 Make your deals visible!

 9. Do good

 Customers love a good deal, but they also love the feeling of giving back to the community.
 This year more than ever before, people expect the brands they support to do good.
 Set up a partnership with a local charity or a bigger nonprofit organization and help your customers support a good cause.
 Spread the holiday cheer by helping others – #GivingTuesday, the Tuesday after Black Friday, is just right for charitable giving.

 10. Opt out